Convenience store: United Kingdom

 The corner shop in the United Kingdom grew from the start of the Industrial Revolution, with large populations moving from the agricultural countryside to newly built model townships and later terraced housing in towns and cities.
 Corner shops were locally owned small businesses, started by entrepreneurs who often had other careers prior to establishing, such a trading business.
-Many well-known high street retail brands, such as Marks and Spencer, Sainsbury's and latterly Tesco, originated during the Victorian era as simple, family-owned corner shops.
+Many well-known high-street retail brands, such as Marks and Spencer, Sainsbury's and more recently Tesco, originated during the Victorian era as simple, family-owned corner shops.

-The name corner shop originated because such shops are traditionally located on the corner of an intersection.
+The name "corner shop" originated because such shops are traditionally located at the corner of a street.

 The reign of the corner shop and the weekly market started to fade post–World War II, with the combination of the personal motor car and the introduction from the 1950s onwards of the American-originated supermarket format.
-The market shift in price and convenience led to the establishment of common trading brands operating as virtual franchises to win back the consumer, including: Budgens, Costcutter, Londis, Nisa and SPAR.
+The market shift in price and convenience led to the establishment of common trading brands operating as virtual franchises to win back the consumer, including Budgens, Costcutter, Londis, Nisa and SPAR.
 There was also a consolidation of some shops under some larger corporate-owned brands, including One Stop.

-The primary competition to this privately owned 'corner shop' model came from the network of consumer cooperatives which were created after the success of that created by the Rochdale Society of Equitable Pioneers in 1844.
+The primary competition to this privately-owned "corner shop" model came from the network of consumer cooperatives which were created after the success of that created by the Rochdale Society of Equitable Pioneers in 1844.
 Rather than being owned by individuals, these shops were owned by their customer-members and, owing to their popularity, the number of co-operative shops had reached 1,439 by 1900.
 Co-operatives came about as a response to the problem of adulterated food which existed at the time, and later they enabled members to buy types of food that they would otherwise be unable to afford.
-At their peak in the 1950s, consumers' co-operatives accounted for approximately 20% of the UK grocery market; however with increasing competition this has decreased to around 6% in 2015.
+At their peak in the 1950s, consumers' co-operatives accounted for approximately 20% of the UK grocery market; however, with increasing competition, this has decreased to around 6% in 2015.

 Due to a number of mergers over the years, the grocery co-operative sector in the UK is now predominately composed of the national The Co-operative Group and a few large regional co-operative societies such as the Midcounties Co-operative and Scotmid.
-Today, the majority of food retailing co-operatives societies brand their convenience shops as Co-op Food, and together they form the second-largest convenience shop chain in the UK and the largest by number of shops, with one in every UK postal code.
+Today, the majority of food retailing co-operative societies brand their convenience shops as Co-op Food, and together they form the second-largest convenience store chain in the UK and the largest by number of shops, with one in every UK post code.